serpro69/semver.kt/semantic-versioning/README.md

 This is usually enough to start using the plugin.
 Assuming that you already have tags that are (or contain) semantic versions, the plugin will search for all nearest ancestor-tags, select the latest<sup>1</sup> of them as the base version, and increment the component with the least precedence.
 The nearest ancestor-tags are those tags with a path between them and the `HEAD` commit, without any intervening tags.
 This is the default behavior of the plugin.

-If you need the `TagTask` class in your Gradle build script, for example, for a construct like `tasks.withType(TagTask) { it.dependsOn publish }`, or when you want to define additional tag tasks, you can add the plugin's classes to the build script classpath by simply doing `plugins { id 'io.github.serpro69.gradle-semantic-build-versioning' version '3.0.4' apply false }`.
+If you need the `TagTask` class in your Gradle build script, for example, for a construct like `tasks.withType(TagTask) { it.dependsOn publish }`, or when you want to define additional tag tasks, you can add the plugin's classes to the build script classpath by simply doing `plugins { id 'io.github.serpro69.semantic-versioning' version '$version' apply false }`.

 <sup>1</sup> Latest based on ordering-rules defined in the semantic-version specification, **not latest by date**.